 As sales deals move from small and B2C, to larger and more complex deals, the sales cycle becomes increasingly volatile.

 Thus, deals that you thought might close in a few weeks, take months, and this, in turn, affects the health of the overall organization.

-Therefore, having a sales funnel to prioritize, at each step of the cycle, it can be a critical element to sustain the company.
+Therefore, having a sales funnel to prioritize, at each step of the cycle, can be a critical element to sustain the company.

-In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline, quickly, to prevent to completely miss the targets.
+In short, if you know that important deals will take closer than expected to close, you will need to fill the so-called sales pipeline, quickly, to prevent completely miss the targets.

 From attention to desire

-Sales funnels or mental models like the AIDA model, can help sales people use a common language to understand the journey potential customers are taking.
+Sales funnels or mental models like the AIDA model can help salespeople use a common language to understand the journey potential customers are taking.

 And it becomes a tool to question whether the lead is ready for conversion.
-In short, mistaking a lead at the interest stage, to the desire stage, can lead to misleading action that can wreck the whole relationship with the prospect.
+In short, mistaking a lead at the interest stage, to the desired stage, can lead to misleading action that can wreck the whole relationship with the prospect.

-When marketing works well, it can become an incredible tool in the hands of sales people, to close deals in much less time, and to shorten the sales cycle.
+When marketing works well, it can become an incredible tool in the hands of salespeople, to close deals in much less time, and to shorten the sales cycle.

-Marketing automatons like in freeterprise models can help sales people identify the right opportunities that can become enterprise account for the organization.
+Marketing automatons like in freeterprise models can help salespeople identify the right opportunities that can become enterprise account for the organization.